Hemit99123/computer-science-11/algorithms/Note.md

 ## Steps for designing an algorithm:

+For ouput and input, speficy the formatting needed which is the text printed before or after the actual variable

 1. **Identify the Output:**

    - Start with the easiest part, which is identifying what the output is asking for.